• Skip to primary navigation

 • Red potatoes - you can use Yukon Gold potatoes if you prefer or another waxy variety.
 You don't need to peel them either.

-• Bacon - one of the stars of our dish!
-It's easy to cut up with kitchen shears.
-Make sure to grab a pack with lots of white marbling since the rendered fat is very important for the dressing.
+• Bacon – make sure to grab a pack with lots of white marbling since the rendered fat is very important for the dressing

 • Red onion - this variety is best for any salad since it's not sharp